What are you curious about in your garden? What are you hoping to learn this season?

 You might be signed up for something you didn't plan to learn.

-Maybe you've always been a flower gardener, but then somehow you discover the joy of growing your own garlic.
+Maybe you've always been a flower gardener, but you somehow discover the joy of growing your garlic.

 Upah Guru is the Hindu word for the teacher next to you at any moment.